Spain’s aptly-named Golden Coast is famous for its beaches, but they’re only a brief snapshot of holidays to the Costa Dorada.

 The Golden Coast

-Costa Dorada means ‘Golden Coast’ in Spanish, which is pretty fitting for a coastline that turns out 92 kilometres of caramel-hued sands from one end to the other.
+Costa Dorada means ‘Golden Coast’ in Spanish, which is pretty fitting for a coastline that turns out 92 kilometres of caramel-hued sands along Catalonia.
 Running south from Barcelona, they’re warmed by 300 days of sunshine a year, and laced with every type of resort going.

 Salou is a big hit with families, thanks to its Blue Flag beach and seafront fairground.
 Then you’ve got the quieter resorts of Cambrils and La Pineda.
 The former is home to a 9-kilometre stretch of white sand, and the latter has a waterpark, where little ones can play with sea lions.
 The town of Sitges takes a different approach to holidays.
 Known as the Brighton of Spain, it serves up great nightlife and hosts an annual film festival.